billyquith/GWork/README.md

   Github, Google Code, etc use 8 space tabs.
 GWEN uses 4 space tabs.
 This messes up the indentation when reading code on Github.
 * Brackets: [Allman][2]/BSD indentation.
 * Line length ~100 chars.
 Github has width around 100.
-[Example][3].
-Easier for
-  3 way merge.
-Everything on screen.
-Works better for editing on laptop with a smaller screen.
+Easier for 3 way merge.
+Everything on regular screen.

 Please [report problems to Github][7] or they'll get lost.